its-me-manoj/Secure_image/README.md

 -> It a CustomTkinter app build for learning purpose.

--> You can upload image enter a key.
+-> You can upload image then enter a key.

-->By clicking the encrypt and decrypt you can emcrypt or de crypt image
+->By clicking the encrypt and decrypt you can encrypt or decrypt image